 The world is changing more quickly than ever before.
 Today there is a call for leaders who can mobilize resources and make change across domains for socially constructive outcomes.
 Leadership is an art and science framed upon the foundation of understanding human behavior and psychology.
-Our program provides a diverse platform for students to understand leadership, followership, and to deploy the best research and practice approaches to address 21st century challenges in Health Care, Education, NGO's and High-Technology.
-Current students are also pursuing specializations in Government, Higher Education, Business, and Superintendent Leadership.
+Our program provides a diverse platform for students to understand leadership, followership, organizations as systems, and to deploy the best research and practice approaches to address 21st century challenges in Business, Health Care, Education, NGO's and High-Technology.

 Doctor of Psychology (PsyD) in Leadership Psychology

-This four-year professional Leadership Psychology doctorate program has been designed with the input of national and international leaders.
-The full-time program is entirely online with the exception of an annual 4-day residency in both fall and spring in Boston and is delivered in a cohort model.
+This four-year applied Leadership Psychology doctoral program has been designed with input from international leaders.
+The full-time program is entirely online with the exception of two annual 4-day residency in both fall and spring in Boston and is delivered in a cohort model.

-This program is for current and aspiring managers, consultants, and other individuals, with on average 10 years of work experience, who want to exercise leadership, support leadership change, or create followership.
+This program is for current and aspiring managers, consultants, and other individuals, with an average of 10 years of work experience, who want to exercise leadership, create lasting and positive change, or create followership.
 Qualified applicants to the doctoral program in Leadership Psychology are those whose prior graduate level training encompasses one or more of the following foundations for the study of organizational leadership:

-- A background for understanding a particular organizational context for leadership (e.g., political science, or management, or education wherein the applicant learned about organizations/institutions and about how those organizations/institutions either serve society or are served by society)
+- A background for understanding a particular organizational context for leadership (e.g., political science, organizational development and behavior or management, or education wherein the applicant learned about organizations/institutions and about how those organizations/institutions either serve society or are served by society)